andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 (1)

 Subsection (2) applies if a COVID-19 order  provides for the total or partial prohibition or restriction of public access, with or without vehicles, to any road or public place within an area specified in the order for the purpose of this section.

 (2)

-For the purpose of enforcing those measures contained in the order, a constable or an enforcement officer acting under the authority of the constable may totally or partially prohibit or restrict public access, with or without vehicles, to any road or public place in that area.
+For the purpose of enforcing those measures contained in the order, a constable or an enforcement officer acting under the supervision of the constable may totally or partially prohibit or restrict public access, with or without vehicles, to any road or public place in that area.

 (3)

 For the purpose of a COVID-19 order that provides for restriction of movement, a constable may stop a vehicle.

+(3A)

+For the purpose of enforcing or monitoring compliance with a COVID-19 order that restricts movement by persons with or without vehicles, a constable may stop a vehicle at any road block or checkpoint established for that purpose.

 (4)

+(5)

+An enforcement officer may also stop a vehicle for the purpose stated in subsection (3A) if acting under the supervision of a constable.

+(6)

+For the purpose of subsection (5) only, enforcement officer means a person authorised in accordance with section 18 who is— (a)

+a member of the Armed Forces (as defined in section 2(1) of the Defence Act 1990):
+(b)

+any person whom the Commissioner recognises as being— (i)

+a Māori warden; or
+(ii)

+a nominated representative of an iwi organisation; or (iii)

+a Pasifika warden; or
+(iv)

+a community patroller.

+(7)

+Section 18 applies with any necessary modifications for the purpose of subsection (6).

 Sections 128 and 129 of the Search and Surveillance Act 2012 (duty to remain stopped and to provide information), with any necessary modifications, apply to the powers conferred by subsection (3) and apply in addition to the requirement to provide evidence of identity in section 19.